Tamara L. Mitchell

 “Migration and Diaspora: Central American Literature Beyond the Isthmus,” Teaching Central American Literature in a Global Context, MLA Anthology, Eds.
-Mónica Albizúrez and Gloria E. Chacón, Forthcoming, Fall 2022.
+Mónica Albizúrez and Gloria E. Chacón, Summer 2022.

 “La Llorona, from Plaintive to Plaintiff: Accessing Rights in Neoliberal Globalization,” Cry Baby, eds.
-Norma Elia Cantú and Kathleen Alcalá, Trinity UP, Forthcoming, 2022.
+Norma Elia Cantú and Kathleen Alcalá, Trinity UP, Forthcoming, Spring 2023.

 Other: Encyclopedia Entries, Critical Introductions, Translations

-“The Latin American Telluric Novel and the Novel of the Mexican Revolution on Common Ground.”
+“The Regional Novel and the Novel of the Mexican Revolution on Common Ground.”
 Oxford Handbook of the Latin American Novel.
 Co-authored with Amanda M. Smith, UC Santa Cruz, eds.
 Ignacio López-Calvo and Juan E De Castro.
-Forthcoming, 2022.
+November 2022.